mnot/I-D/safe-hint/draft.md

 Browsers might also allow the "safe" preference to be "locked" -- that is, prevent modification without administrative access, or a passcode.

+Note that this specification does not constrain browsers to send "safe" on all requests, although that is one possible implementation; e.g., an alternate implementation strategy would be to allow a blacklist (of sites that "safe" is not sent to).

 # Supporting "safe" on Web Sites {#servers}